Leveraging Expert Consistency to Improve Algorithmic Decision Support: Related work

 \subsection{Influence functions}

 Finally, a core piece of related work is the literature on influence functions.
-The local influence method enables the estimation of the influence of minor perturbations of a model over a certain functional, such as the loss or an individual prediction~\citep{cook1986assessment}.
-This fundamental work in the field of robust statistics has been widely applied in the literature of semi-parametric and nonparametric estimation~\citep{bickel1993efficient}, and causal inference~\citep{robins2000marginal, kennedy2016semiparametric}.
-In econometrics, influence estimation has recently been used to study how marginal perturbations of the training data may drastically change empirical conclusions derived from the application standard econometrics methods~\citep{broderick2020automatic}.
-Influence functions have also been used in ML to derive estimators for information theoretic quantities~\citep{kandasamy2014influence} and as a way to explain black-box predictions and generate adversarial attacks~\citep{koh2017understanding}, where the validity of influence functions to estimate the effect of removing a set of points from the training data has been studied~\citep{koh2019accuracy}.
-To the best of our knowledge, ours is the first work that proposes the use of influence functions to estimate the influence of labelers or experts on model predictions.
+The local influence method enables researchers to estimate the influence of a model's minor perturbations over a certain function, such as the loss or an individual prediction~\citep{cook1986assessment}.
+This fundamental work in the field of robust statistics has been widely applied in the literature on semi-parametric and nonparametric estimation~\citep{bickel1993efficient}, as well as causal inference~\citep{kennedy2016semiparametric}.
+In econometrics, influence estimation has been used to study how marginal perturbations of the data may change empirical conclusions derived from the application of standard econometrics methods~\citep{broderick2020automatic}.
+In ML,~\citet{koh2017understanding} have used influence functions as a way to explain black-box predictions and to generate adversarial attacks, and~\citet{koh2019accuracy} have studied the validity of influence functions to estimate the effect of removing a set of points from the training data.
+To the best of our knowledge, ours is the first work to propose the use of influence functions to estimate the influence of labelers or decision makers on model predictions.